Why Is This Site Called BlackSportsOnline

 Hove did that so hopefully you won’t have to go through that

-The point being is that I knew I was going to get some push back, but if I was to push through it would make it much easier for others.
+The point being is that I knew I was going to get some push back, but if I were to push through it would make it much easier for others.

 I also went out of my to help any and everyone who wanted to get into the industry.
 I feel like a proud parent when I see the people I have mentored over the years doing great things.